PneuC/OPARL/README.md

 # OPARL - Online Mario Level Generation from Music

+### This is an archived version without doc and missing some features.
 The repository has been move to https://github.com/SUSTechGameAI/OPARL